Valdis Zatlers

-Medical career
+Early life and medical career

-Valdis Zatlers is an orthopedic surgeon, who graduated from the Institute of Medicine in Riga in 1979.
+Valdis Zatlers was born on March 22, 1955, in Riga, Latvian SSR (now Latvia).
+He graduated from the Riga Stradiņš University in 1979.
 After his studies he worked in Riga Hospital No. 2 and became chief of its traumatology unit in 1985.
 In 1986, between May and June, he was dispatched to Ukraine as a medical service officer to support the cleanup operations following the Chernobyl disaster.

 He was the director of the Latvian Traumatology and Orthopaedics Hospital from 1994 and chief of its board from 1998.
 He left these offices on 5 July 2007.

 On 27 April 2007, he received the Order of the Three Stars (Trīs Zvaigžņu Ordenis) of the 4th rank for his contributions in care for health of the patients and promotion of orthopedics in Latvia.

 Political career

 Valdis Zatlers was a board member of the Popular Front of Latvia in 1988–1989.

 On 22 May 2007, the ruling parliamentary coalition of the Latvian Saeima officially nominated Zatlers as its presidential candidate.
 Zatlers himself was not a member of any political party, but had signed the manifesto of the People's Party when the party was founded in 1998.
+During his tenure, he emphasized issues like economic reforms, public health, and increased government transparency.

 On 2 June 2011 an MP from the Greens and Farmers' Union, Andris Bērziņš, defeated the incumbent, Valdis Zatlers, in presidential elections despite Zatlers having previously been expected to win the vote.
 He founded the Reform Party in July 2011.

 Presidency

 In his TV speech, on 28 May 2011, President Zatlers called for radical reforms to curb the corrupting influence of oligarchs.
 He accused lawmakers of being soft on corruption and announced that he would use his constitutional powers to initiate a referendum on the dissolution of the current Saeima.
 The formal cause of this decision was the parliament's refusal to sanction a search at the home of Ainārs Šlesers, a Saeima member and former minister.
 Zatlers was the first President of Latvia to use these reserve presidential powers.
-Under the relevant sections of the Constitution of Latvia if the voters had supported Zatlers' decision, the Saeima would have been dismissed and new parliament elections organized.
+In the referendum, 94% of the voters had supported Zatlers' decision, and Under the relevant sections of the Constitution of Latvia the Saeima was dismissed and new parliament elections organized.